klchambers/todo-list/README.md

 ### Data Model

 Data is stored in a Google Sheet.
 The user can export data to other sheets to be saved and archived and access this via a URL with view-only permissions.
-These permissions are in place in order to prevent the user from making alterations to the sheet, its API permissions, etc, which could break essential functionality of the application.
+These permissions are in place in order to prevent the user from making alterations to the sheet, its API permissions, etc, which could break the essential functionality of the application.

 #### Tasks Worksheet